ub-062/EDA-Of-Heart-Failures-Clinical-Records/README.md

 # Exploratory-Data-Analysis

-This repository contains E.D.A on two sets
+This repository contains E.D.A on
   -  Heart Failure Clinical Records
-  -  Diabetes Stature in India

 This data-driven exploration contributes to a nuanced understanding of the disease but also holds the potential to shape more effective strategies for prevention, diagnosis, and management in the pursuit of improved patient outcomes and healthcare delivery.

-# Exploratory Data Analysis on Heart Failure Clinical Records and Diabetes Stature in India
+# Exploratory Data Analysis on Heart Failure Clinical Records

 ## Overview

-This GitHub repository contains exploratory data analysis on two important healthcare topics: "Heart Failure Clinical Records" and "Diabetes Stature in India."
-The analysis is conducted using Python programming language and popular data science libraries.(Jupiter Notebook)
+This GitHub repository contains exploratory data analysis on a important healthcare topic: "Heart Failure Clinical Records".
+The analysis is conducted using Python programming language and popular data science libraries.(pandas)

 ## Project Structure